magneticio/vamp/docs/content/cli-reference/installation.md

 # Installation

-Vamp requires Java version 8 to be installed.
+The Vamp CLI requires Java version 8 to be installed.

 To verify if the correct Java version has been installed, type
 ```